adamfowleruk/mljs/planning.md

    - DONE High charts line
    - DONE Pie segment
    - DONE translated to category from x position: BUG passing 2:"8" - 2 is the x position, not the x value - should be 'pet' on the pie on chartsearch page
+ - DONE BUG: OpenLayers polygon/circle selection no longer removing markers when executing more restrictive search
  - IN PROGRESS Widgets: Workplace - Removes any code anyone needs to write to use MLJS widgets
   - IN PROGRESS Main edit page framework
    - Layout rendering in edit mode